-

-This wonderful week-long trek covers the Monzoni, Marmolada, Sella, Sassolungo, Antermoia, and Rosengarten, mostly at altitudes between 2000m and 2600m, but exceeding 3000m on the Sella massif’s lunar landscapes.
+This wondrous week-long trek covers the Monzoni, Marmolada, Sella, Sassolungo, Antermoia, and Rosengarten, mostly at altitudes between 2000m and 2600m, but exceeding 3000m on the Sella massif’s lunar landscapes.
 Enjoy diverse terrain, from high flower pastures and woodlands, to thrilling rocky tracks.
 Traverse panorama-rich mountain ridges, marvel at the ‘Queen of the Dolomites,’ the Marmolada (3313m), and take in the beauty of the lost world of Antermoia.

 As for your accommodation, you will wake up and still think you are dreaming, as the Val di Fassa region boasts some of our favourite mountain lodges in the entire range, each one located somewhere exceptionally beautiful, and providing fabulous food.